 The liver performs many vital functions to protect the human body from harmful substances.

-It detoxifies and eliminates chemicals through a process known as metabolism by first neutralizing them with metallothioneins before excreting them in bile, which is stored in your gallbladder until pumped into the small intestine for digestion.
-The liver also produces enzymes that combat drug toxicities and regulate the breakdown of medications such as cholesterol-lowering statin drugs or blood thinner medications.
+It detoxifies and eliminates chemicals through a process that is known as metabolism by first neutralizing them with metallothioneins before excreting them in bile, which is stored in your gallbladder until being pumped into the small intestine for digestion.
+The liver also produces enzymes that combat drug toxicities and regulate the breakdown of medications such as cholesterol-lowering statin drugs or blood thinner medications (16).

 Kidneys

 Kidneys work like filters that clean the blood.
-They remove wastes, excess water, and some extra salt from the bloodstream, and these unwanted chemicals or toxins are excreted in the urine.
+They remove wastes, excess water, and some extra salt from the bloodstream, and these unwanted chemicals or toxins are excreted in the urine (17).

 Colon

-The colon eliminates byproducts from your body via bowel movements.
+The colon eliminates byproducts from your body via bowel movements (18).

-What Does The Research Say About The Detox Diet?
+What Does Research Say About the Detox Diet?

-There have not been many studies on detox diets.
-However, the few that have been done have been of low quality with study design problems, few participants, or lack of peer review (evaluation by other experts to ensure the quality).
+Not many studies have been conducted on detox diets.
+However, the few that have been done have been of low quality with study design problems, few participants, or a lack of peer review (evaluation by other experts to ensure the quality).

-According to one scientific review done in 2015, there is no evidence supporting detox claims such as detox diets (5):
+According to one scientific review from 2015, there is no evidence that supports detox claims that detox diets (19):

 - Flush waste from your body